Day trip to DMZ: how to choose the best tour

 What you should know about visiting the JSA: rules and regulations

-One needs to book the tour minimum of 72 hours in advance for security checks, and no children below the age of 12 are allowed – keep this in mind if you plan to go for the full day tour.
+One needs to book the tour a minimum of 72 hours in advance for security checks, and no children below the age of 12 are allowed – keep this in mind if you plan to go for the full-day tour.

 When visiting the JSA, another important thing to keep in mind is the dress code.
-Officially the visitors are expected to show their respect for such an important geopolitical sight, but the real reason is actually much quirkier: North Korean authorities used pics of casually dressed tourists to convince its citizens of how poor and decadent the Western and South Korean citizens are.
-So no ripped jeans, sleeveless shirts, or mini-skirts, please!
+Officially, visitors are expected to show their respect for such an important geopolitical sight, but the real reason is much quirkier: North Korean authorities used pictures of casually dressed tourists to convince their citizens of how poor and decadent Western and South Korean citizens are.
+So, no ripped jeans, sleeveless shirts, or mini-skirts, please!

 As for footwear, no sandals or similar open-top or open-back shoes; loafers, mocassins, and dressier sneakers are fine.

-By the way, did you know that the sunglasses are part of the South Korean guards’ uniform?
-It is supposed to shield the soldier’s emotions or, I would guess, the annoyance of being photographed by all the passing tourists.
+By the way, did you know that sunglasses are part of the South Korean guards’ uniform?
+They are supposed to shield the soldier’s emotions or, I would guess, the annoyance of being photographed by all the passing tourists.

 Other things worth knowing for a day trip to DMZ